FREE Templates for Lucy Boston Patchwork of the Crosses (POTC) – Part 3

 In Part 1, we showed you the advantages of freezer paper templates with an acrylic ruler.
 You don’t need acrylic templates if you have a ruler and freezer paper.

-In Part 2, we showed you why I prefer freezer paper templates for fussy cutting.
+Part 2 showed you why I prefer freezer paper templates for fussy cutting.

 Part 3 – SIX COOL TEMPLATE TIPS!